hopkinton-independent-logo2x

 This summer, the undersides of student desks and chairs will be cleaned as they always are this time of year, Persson said.

-Shawn McAuliffe, Hopkinton’s health director, appeared on Zoom to inform the board that he believed the correct tests and measures took place.
+Shawn McAuliffe, Hopkinton’s health director, appeared on Zoom to inform the committee that he believed the correct tests and measures took place.
 McAuliffe said that he was a consultant prior to working in public health and the actions by the district are “consistent with what I would have recommended as a consultant.”

 School Committee member Chris Masters said he also was satisfied with what took place.
 The matter was brought to his attention as his child was in one of the classrooms.